 Long-range dust outbreak over Africa and Greece

-In late March 2018 a cold outbreak drove Saharan dust from the Atlas mountains down to the south-west coast of Africa and on to Greece.
+Cold outbreak drove Saharan dust from the Atlas mountains to Africa and on to Greece.

 Large dust cloud over Sahel